Building Blocks for Grade Two Reading Success

 To help children achieve grade two reading success, consider these points:

-- Your child should read aloud to an adult (or a considerably older sibling, if knowledgeable and kind) for at least 10 minutes daily.
+- Your child should read aloud to an adult (or a considerably older sibling, if knowledgeable and kind) for at least 10-20 minutes daily.
 Encourage accurate decoding of most words.
 If too many words are miscalled, the meaning of the sentence is destroyed.
-Don’t let this become a bigger headache in the future by nipping it in the bud, but with gentleness and understanding.
+Don’t let this become a bigger headache in the future by nipping it in the bud now, but with gentleness and understanding.
 Students are developing fluent, accurate decoding at this level.
-This will ensure reading success in grade 2 and beyond.
+Reading accuracy will ensure reading success in grade 2 and beyond.
+See our free tip about ways to compliment: Praise Brings More Than Smiles.

 - If your child miscalls or hesitates over too many words, the text s/he is reading may be too difficult.
-Help the teacher to figure out which skills s/he needs more practice in.
+Our easy-to-use QRLE (Quick Reading Level Evaluation) might help.
+An explanation about how to use it can be found in another free tip: Choosing Books.

-- The 100 high-frequency, irregular sight words of our Sight Word Kits are the most important words that need to be memorized.
-(Check out our Sight Word Kit A and Sight Word Kit B.) Don’t overload their memories with too many unimportant sight words. these are the most important!
+- There are about 100 very common, but irregular words that often confuse children who are trying to learn the rules of decoding in English.
+The 100 high-frequency words of our Sight Word Kits include the most important words that need to be memorized.
+(Check out our Sight Word Kit A and Sight Word Kit B.) Don’t overload their memories with too many unimportant sight words to commit to memory.
+These are the most important undecodable words they need to know!

 - Basic literal comprehension (Who?
 What?
 Where?
 When?
 Why?
 How?) is still important as children move to higher level comprehension skills such as main idea, making inferences, sequencing, predicting outcomes, categorizing, drawing conclusions.
 Ask all kinds of inferential questions every chance you get, in reading, in watching TV, and in daily life experiences.